 Chips are allowed as part of the pre-dinner happy hour apéro, but if you are an expat in France, you will be left scratching your head.
 With flavors like roasted chicken and merguez sausage, these are not the chip flavors you are used to.

 Nutella may be Italian, but it is estimated that French people eat around 1 million pots of nutella per day.
-With a population of around 66 million, France has been crowned the champions of Nutella.
+With France having a population of around 66 million, it is clearly the champion of Nutella.

 And if you are out at a business lunch and your French colleague orders wine, well it is only polite to join in as well 😉